-Conducting market research should be the first step in your marketing campaign, as this is where you determine your target market.
-This includes the demographics in your business area.
-From here, you should also do some competitor analysis to see what they’re doing in terms of their marketing and why customers choose their products.
+From here, you should also do some competitor analysis to see what they’re doing in terms of their marketing and why their customers choose their products.

-Take this time to try to find out what your market is looking for.
-Once you’ve gathered information, you will be able to create a marketing strategy that will meet their needs and expectations.
-Here are some points on how to build up your bakery marketing plan.
+Take this time to find out what your market is looking for.
+Once you’ve gathered information, you can create a marketing strategy to meet their needs and expectations.

 Use what you found in your market research to design your brand.
 This means answering the below questions and conveying the responses in your interactions, logo and marketing material:

-There are a lot of ways for how to advertise your business.
-In the case of a physical bakery business, this should be done before you even open your doors.
-You can start with traditional methods such as print ads, signage, flyers, newspapers, magazine ads, direct mail, and so much more.
+You can start with traditional methods such as print ads, signage, flyers, newspapers, magazines, direct mail, and so much more.

 What you need to make sure of is your ads should have a clear call to action that will entice the customer into your bakery business.

-There’s no one-size-fits-all when it comes to marketing and advertising strategies.
-What I can suggest you do is run a couple of channels and see which ones will work better for you and double down.
+I can suggest you run a couple of channels and see which ones will work best, and then double down your efforts.

 When opening a new business, always assess the capital and start-up expenses that you’re going to need to invest.
 Bakery businesses cost varying amounts to start.
 A small home bakery might cost around $5-10K to open.
-Whereas a bakery shop in a central location is going to probably be upwards of $100K.
+At the same time, a bakery shop in a central location is going to be upwards of $100K, probably.

 Costs to consider when starting up a bakery business:

-How much are you willing to part with?
+How much are you willing to invest?
 Are you getting a business loan?
 Can you finance your equipment?

 You may come up with the best-baked goods in the world, but what if you’re operating in the middle of nowhere?
 If you’re expecting customers to come to you, no one will!